CartoDB/carto-vl-training/training-v2/02-using-sources.md

       * We have already defined default authorization in the `setDefaultAuth` function, but this second parameter authorizes this map to use the `populated_places` dataset from a different CARTO account.
       * The Dataset source actually accepts three parameters, find out more [here](https://carto.com/developers/carto-vl/reference/#cartosourcedataset).

-    Make sure to update the layer definition with the new source name:
+3. Make sure to update the layer definition with the new source name:

     `const layer = new carto.Layer('layer', citiesSource, viz);`

+### Add a Different Type of Source

-3. CARTO VL also provides other ways to pull in source data.
+4. CARTO VL also provides other ways to pull in source data.

     For example you can use a [SQL source](https://carto.com/developers/carto-vl/reference/#cartosourcesql) like this: